matteo14c/HaploCoV/docs/source/assign.rst

 ===============================

 *assign.pl* is an efficient and quick method that can assign SARS-CoV-2 genomes to any nomenclature of choice; including, but not limited to, the "expanded" nomenclature derived by augmentClusters.pl.
 The utility applies a simple algorithm based on phenetic distances (described in `Chiara et al 2021 <https://academic.oup.com/mbe/article/38/6/2547/6144924>`_).
-For every group, users need to provide a list of "characteristic" genomic variants, here defined as those present in more than 50% of the genomes that form the group.
+For every group, users need to a *defining genomi variants file*, see `here <https://haplocov.readthedocs.io/en/latest/genomic.html>`_.
 For every isolate in the input file, distances to all the groups/lineages/variants in the nomenclature are computed, and finally the genome is assigned to the group with the highest similarity.
 In case of multiple groups/classes/lineages with identical similarity levels, the most ancestral lineage/group/class is selected.

 *assign.pl* takes 2 main input files:

-1. a simple file with "group/lineage/variang" defining genomic variants;
+1. a *defining genomic variants file* See linDefMut in the github repository for an example of a file with lineage defining variants (or alternatively `Genomic variants files <https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii>` in the manual). ;
-2. a metadata table, in HaploCoV format.
-See linDefMut in the github repository for an example of a file with lineage defining variants (or alternatively `Genomic variants files <https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii>` in the manual).
+2. a metadata table, in *HaploCoV format*.
 The output is in HaploCoV format.

 **Assigning Pango Lineages**